hanfasnoor/deloittecs/README.md

    file from classPath and run the Program
 - Output is logged to console with Team Name and Schedule of Activities displayed

-## How to and run
+## How to run

-   You should have Java 8, Maven to run this application.
+   You should have Java 8, Maven to run this application.*activityListTextPath* is a commandLine arg which carries Input File Path.We can Import as Existing Maven project to Eclipse and run using mvn commands.

 ### If running as jar (with Input file)